jskrobak/underware.LetsRenew/README.md

 # underware.LetsRenew
-Automatically renew Let's encrypt certificate.
-Use certes library, http challenge and "Centralized Certificate Store" in IIS
+Automatically renew Let's encrypt certificates.
+It uses certes library and http challenge.
+I use it on WIndows server in combination with "Centralized Certificate Store" in IIS